anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-files.md

 ## Exercise 2
 In this exercise, you’ll be working with reading and writing files in Python.
-First, make a new Python file and call it `citySelector.py`.
-Next, download the file [`us_cities_small.txt`](/classes/111-w24/us_cities_small.txt) (by right-clicking on the link and selecting `Save Link As`).
+1. First, make a new Python file and call it `citySelector.py`.
+2. Next, download the file [`us_cities_small.txt`](/classes/111-w24/us_cities_small.txt) (by right-clicking on the link and selecting `Save Link As`).
     This "text file" (hence `.txt`) contains a short list of the alphabetically first 10 US cities, with one city name on each line.

-Your task is to make your program:
+Your task is to make your program do the following:
 1. Open the file,
 2. Iterate over its contents,
 3. Retrieve all cities from the file that end with either 'y' or 'a'.